logos-electromechanical/Zigduino-1.0/readme.txt

+This is a fork of the Arduino repository intended for use with the Zigduino Arduino variant (www.logos-electro.com/zigduino).

 Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or